Welcome to our grammar lesson about the numbers in Spanish (“los números”).

 I have one. (still meaning “lavadora“)

-If it refers to a masculine noun, then choose un if it precedes the noun, and uno if it doesn’t:
+If it refers to a masculine noun, then it is un if it precedes the noun, and uno if it doesn’t:

 Tengo un coche.